 - Tony Dunlap.
 Dunlap, a local armament expert, was commissioned to investigate the origin of the cannon.
 His report (1982 in CI Archives), according to the VCT, was inconclusive (perhaps not reaching their hoped-for conclusions) and argued that the cannon was of Confederate origin.
-Fielding suggested that it was more reasonable to conclude that the cannon was produced in America in the mid 19th Confederate origin does not strengthen the Shenandoah connection as her arms were supplied from Britain.
+Dunlap confined his research to cannons from North America and reached his conclusion because arms production in the South was somewhat chaotic and they he could not find any other answer.
+Fielding suggested that it was more reasonable to conclude that the cannon was produced in America in the mid 19th century.
+It is interesting to note that American experts do not suggest an American origin.
+Confederate origin does not strengthen the Shenandoah connection as her arms were supplied from Britain.

 - Ray Fielding, Curator of Arms at the Melbourne Science Museum, concluded that the gun was “consistent with the type found on merchant vessels of the period, the breeching loop above the cascabel knob is an indication that it was made as a ship’s gun”.